Veteran MBA Applicants Need These School Research Tips

 The high cost of business school often deters veteran MBA applicants.
 Many already have families, and the concern over lost wages while studying cannot be overstated.

-Under this program, the federal government matches, dollar for dollar, any financial aid that participating schools commit.
+Under this program, the federal government matches, dollar-for-dollar, any financial aid that participating schools commit.
 This essentially provides eligible student veterans with free or reduced-cost tuition.
 It is designed to make out-of-state public colleges, private institutions, and graduate programs more affordable for veterans.

 The Yellow Ribbon Promise